Accident In The Workplace: The ways to show how your injury happened so you can make a UK compensation claim

 It is quite often considered a criminal offence for your employer not to comply with health and safety requirements.

-What are the records your employer should make of your accident in the workplace?
+What are the records your employer should make of your workplace accident?

 Your employer is required by law to make a number of records of all accidents in the workplace which include: